Insights

 Which Serverless Provider should I use for my Service?

-The largest cloud companies (AWS, Azure, Google) offer scalable and cost-effective serverless computing solutions designed to meet a wide variety of use cases with their generic cloud products.
+The largest cloud companies (AWS, Azure, Google) offer scalable but expensive serverless computing solutions designed to meet a wide variety of use cases with their generic cloud products.
 These serverless platforms simplify infrastructure management and provide on-demand scalability for applications.
 However, companies like PubNub specialize in addressing specific developer pain points, particularly in real-time use cases.
 With its unique serverless environment, PubNub excels over generic serverless products exclusively in real-time scenarios.

-PubNub's serverless functions offer incredibly low latency execution, making it ideal for real-time applications such as chat, GPS location tracking, IoT signaling, multiplayer games, and more.
-These functions, which automate the execution of application code in response to events, are easy to build and deploy, thereby reducing the time-to-market.
-Moreover, PubNub now supports JavaScript and TypeScript for function development, offering developers more flexibility.
+PubNub's serverless functions offer low latency execution, making it ideal for applications such as chat, GPS location tracking, IoT signaling, multiplayer games, and more.
+Java Script Functions automate the execution of application code in response to events, are easy to build and deploy, thereby reducing the time-to-market.

 If your use cases involve heavy computation, require languages that need OS access, and are not latency-sensitive, you might find the extensive serverless offerings from large cloud hosting companies like AWS, Azure, and Google to be more suitable.
 These providers support a wide array of programming languages including, but not limited to, Node.js, Python, Java, Rust, PHP, .NET (C#), Ruby, and more.

-It's also worth noting that when it comes to serverless applications, security is a crucial aspect to consider.
+When it comes to serverless applications, security is a crucial aspect to consider.
 Rest assured, PubNub's serverless environment prioritizes data security, offering robust authentication mechanisms and secure API endpoints to safeguard your data.